nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_requirements.rst

 ===============================================
-Computer Requirements to use the :term:`Autopsy Plugin`
+Computer Requirements to use the Autopsy Plugin
 ===============================================

 To ensure that ForensicVM runs smoothly on your system, your computer and your server should meet or exceed the following requirements.